-20 Tools to Take Your Content from Good to Great
+21 Content Writing Tools to Take You from Good to Great

 Once you establish yourself as an expert blogger, you should be ready to wear lots of different hats.
 Knowing HTML and CSS basics, collecting analytical data and developing an outreach strategy are among the top essential skills to develop.
 But the single most important point is to come up with fresh and valuable insights.

 One of the most valuable habits you can have is a Daily Writing Habit!To help you get started we have created a 30 day long email program that will keep you on track.
 Every day for the next 30 days we will send you a writing prompt.
 As this is a social media and content marketing site we’ll send you prompts about these topics.
 But occasionally we add some free writing and other stuff, too.

 The competition is intense.
 To be noticed and followed by crowds of readers and keep them hungry for content, you’ll need to post all the time.
 Do you know how often bloggers publish their articles on average?
 According to orbitmedia.com, about 23% out of 1,000 bloggers post 2-6 articles per week.
 And most of those articles are at least 500-1,000 words long.

 To cut through all the noise, you need to have some of your daily routines automated.
 Automation allows you to stay more focused on content writing instead of spending hours on making visuals or proofreading.
 That’s why finding the best tools matters so much.

 To simplify your choice, below is a list of 20 tools that will assist you in content creation.
 These tools help you polish every piece you write, avoid self-repetition and distribute your freshly cooked posts on social media.